carlomatik/ProgrammierBar/README.md

 If the webpage demands a scrolling functionality, the scrolling needs to be visually without delay, so it needs to be smooth.

 ## XML/SVG/audio/video
-<mark>TODO: XML data file</mark>
+Sample XML at "/dataDec-8-2020.xml"

 The branding/logo of the ProgrammierBar is black and white, minimilastic and consists of a glass of beer next to a laptop schematic.
 It is desired that this logo will be modelled as a SVG and is always visible on the top left of the website.

 Also the owner of the bar wishes to present his bar with a quick video on his about webpage.